 Leon is Ty Coedwig’s handyman!
 There’s nothing that Leon will not put his hand to.
 He enjoys being sociable and is a very friendly and welcoming person.
 After taking the big step of moving away from his family to a flat by himself in South Wales, the restrictions hit him hard as this limited how often he could see his parents (this has meant he has not seen them since July of last year).
 Our team have supported Leon by encouraging him to take part in bike rides, and volunteer with local community groups such as Tin on a Wall, community litter picking, and any other projects he can join in with.

-Lee is one of the individuals who has been at Ty Coedwig the longest!
+Lee is one of the people who has been at Ty Coedwig the longest!
 Lee has done very well during his time at the home, and despite lockdown, has pushed himself even further.
 One of Lee’s goals was to become healthier and gain some weight, which he is currently achieving, and the team could not be prouder of him!
 He enjoys visiting the local parks and putting his efforts into craft works (as you can see below, he built his very own bird box).
 Lee also celebrated his 41st birthday party with housemates and staff.

 Dwayne is Ty Coedwig’s in-house technology guru!
 If anyone has any issues with a computer/games console/you name it, Dwayne can fix it.
 Dwayne enjoys bike rides, exploring local attractions, and taking his drone to Pen-Y-Fan pond to make films which he then edits in-house.
 Dwayne is also an active member in various support groups and communities online, and helps support various causes (LGBTQ+ being a big one that is close to his heart).